farrakhb/sparta-coursepreparation/README.md

 #### Twitter

 Twitter is a brilliant place to find interesting and relevant articles, but only if you follow the right people.
-You could start by following Medium authors who's articles you've enjoyed, and build your list up by looking at the people they follow.
+You could start by following Medium authors whose articles you've enjoyed, and build up your list up by looking at the people they follow.

 Feel free to share any good articles or videos you find with [@spartaglobal](http://twitter.com/spartaglobal), too!

 #### Pocket

-Once you start following the enough people on Twitter, Medium, YouTube and the like, it's very easy to get overwhelmed with all the interesting content.
-Pocket allows you to save articles when you see them, and read them later on.
+Once you start following enough people on Twitter, Medium, YouTube and the like, it's very easy to get overwhelmed with all the interesting content.
+Pocket allows you to save articles when you see them, to read them later.

 1. Sign up for an account at http://getpocket.com.
 2. Install the Browser extension.